TEAMuP-dev/HARP/tools/model_agent/README.md

 ```

 Harvest the `app.py` wrappers from an author's Spaces for offline study (the
-`teamup-tech` org is a corpus of real, working HARP wrappers):
+`teamup-tech` org is a corpus of real HARP wrappers):

 ```bash
 python3 -m tools.model_agent harvest --author teamup-tech --output artifacts/model_agent/harvest